croweman/nock.net/README.md

 The Nock assembly provides wrapper objects over the standard System.Net HttpWebResponse and HttpWebRequest objects.

-When Nocks have been created in your tests then relevant TestHttpWebResponse objects will be returned.
+When Nocks have been created in your tests then relevant Nock.net.TestHttpWebResponse objects will be returned, these objects implement the Nock.net.IHttpWebResponse interface.

 ## License